MisustinIvan/ParticleSimulator/notes.md

 - static components -> labels for now -> DONE

 - dynamic components -> buttons -> dont redraw if mouse not moved -> DONE

+# *optimization*

+-> profiler shows that half of time is spent drawing components
+    -> 60% is spent drawing dynamic label
+        -> 50% of that is pygame.font.Font.render
+        -> 30% of that is the draw function itself